merlinmann/wisdom/wisdom.md

 - Xerox or scan the non-currency contents of your wallet twice a year.
 You'll likely regard this as a weird waste of effort until the day it saves your bacon.
 - Tip the hotel housekeeping staff.
 Tip them handsomely.
 If you had to clean *their* toilet, wouldn't you appreciate a little something for the effort?
 - Be conservative about how much stuff you accumulate because you imagine someone "might want it someday."
 If you're warehousing something that feels like a minor heirloom, ask the person if they want it right now, and when they inevitably say, "Oh, my God, ***NO!***" be gracious in defeat, and just find it a good home with a charity or a trash can.
-- Related: Charities, homeless shelters, and schools do not need your filthy or broken shit; they need your money.
+- Related: charities, homeless shelters, and schools do not need your filthy or broken shit; they need your money.
 So, just give them some cash, and stop treating "worthy causes" like a guilt-free DMZ for your junk.
 - Relatedly related: quit buying products because "a portion of the proceeds goes to charity."
 If you actually care about a cause, give that cause some actual money.
 Then, you'll know *all* of the proceeds have gone to charity.
 - If there's a book that means a lot to you, buy five print copies.
 It helps the author, plus now you can give a free copy to a friend whom you think would love it.
 - When you get coins as change, throw them in a jar and forget about it.
 That's now your baby steps toward savings, a vacation, or what have you.